Department of Computer Science

 Deramore Lane, University of York, Heslington, York, YO10 5GH, UK

 I am a Lecturer in Software Engineering at the Department of Computer Science of the University of York since July 2022.
 My research interests are on software testing, model-driven engineering and novel methods for engineering education.
 As an Eclipse committer, I have been participating since 2011 in the Epsilon open-source project, and I lead the Hawk project.
-I am also the lead developer of the MuBPEL mutation testing tool for WS-BPEL, the lead developer of the AutoFeedback automated code feedback system, and assist in the development of the BPELUnit unit testing tool.
+I am also the lead developer of the AutoFeedback automated code feedback system.

 From July 2016 to June 2022, I was a Lecturer in Computer Science at Aston University.
 I was Academic Supervisor in a Knowledge Transfer Partnerships with FoldingSpace on the topic of large-scale unstructured document indexing, and with Kallik on structured label image processing.
-I have transitioned to a position as Visiting Academic Fellow at Aston University until the end of 2022, to collaborate with Dr. Lucy Bastin on an MDENet seedcorn grant about use of domain-specific modeling languages for documenting research data lineage.
+I was Visiting Academic Fellow at Aston University until December 2023, collaborating with Dr. Lucy Bastin on an MDENet seedcorn grant about use of domain-specific modeling languages for documenting research data lineage.

 I am supervising the PhD theses of: